auralidsinergyz/seguroslosandes/wp-content/plugins/contact-form-to-email/README.txt

 The class="pbSubmit" can be used to modify the button styles.

-The styles can be applied into any of the CSS files of your theme or into the CSS file "contact-form-to-email\css\stylepublic.css".
+The styles can be applied into any of the CSS files of your theme or add the needed styles into the "Contact Form to Email plugin >> Customization area >> Add Custom Styles" (at the bottom of the page that contains the list of forms)

 For further modifications the submit button is located at the end of the file "cp-public-int.inc.php".